Who can apply?

 What are you looking for in the innovation proposal?

 We encourage you to think creatively and originally.
 You must propose a solution.
 However, we recognize that you are likely not a longtime expert in the topic you choose to write your proposal about.
 We are more interested in seeing that you demonstrate a thoughtful defense of your solution, how to implement it, and its limitation, than we are in seeing a proposal that focuses on originality to the exclusion of feasibility and critical thought.

 Yes.
 Video Innovation Proposals should be hosted online; please submit a document with a link to the video.
 The video should be about 3 minutes long.

 What if I don’t have a GPA or class ranking?

-That’s OK.
-It isn’t necessary to submit a GPA or class ranking, but transcripts or mark sheets are required.
+It isn’t necessary to submit a GPA, class ranking, transcripts or mark sheets.

 Do I have to submit GRE, GMAT or any other exam scores in order to apply for the IIC program?